peteroupc/peteroupc.github.io/randomfunc.md

 In other cases, the discrete distribution can still be approximately sampled.
 The following cases will lead to an approximate sampler unless the values of the CDF or PDF-like function cover all the distribution and are calculated exactly (without error).

 - The values of the CDF or PDF-like function are often calculated in practice as **floating-point numbers** of the form  `FPSignificand` * `FPRadix`<sup>`FPExponent`</sup> (which include Java's `double` and `float`\)[^79].
 (In general, calculating the values this way will already lead to an approximate sampling algorithm that doesn't allow controlling for the approximation error.)
 In that case, there are various ways to turn these numbers to rational numbers or integers.
-    1. One way is to use `FPRatio(x)` (in the pseudocode below), which is lossless and calculates the rational number for the given floating-point number `x`.
+    1. One way is to use `FPRatio(x)` (in the pseudocode below), which is lossless and calculates the rational number for the specified floating-point number `x`.
     2. Another way is to scale and round the values to integers (for example, `floor(x * mult)` if `floor(x * mult) < 0.5` and `ceil(x * mult)` otherwise, where `mult` is a large integer); this is not lossless.
 - An application can approximate the values of the PDF-like function as integers in a way that bounds the sampling error, such as given in (Saad et al., 2020\)[^80].
 Although this is not lossless and works only for PDF-like functions, this may allow controlling for the approximation error, especially if the values of the PDF-like function cover all the distribution.
 - The values of the CDF or PDF-like function may be calculated approximately as **rational numbers**.
 (In general, calculating the values this way will already lead to an approximate sampling algorithm that doesn't allow controlling for the approximation error.)
 These rational numbers can be turned into integer weights using `NormalizeRatios`, which is lossless.